IBM/phone-stt-demo/README.md

-**TEMPORARY LOCATION:** Once published, this repository will be moved to github.com/IBM

----

 # Transcribe a phone call in real-time

 Do your customers or users use the telephone?
 What sort of discussions do you have on the phone?